 We will first understand the definition of a database template before we learn how to create one.

 Database: A database can be defined as collecting raw data that is organised properly to give the required information.
 E.g., Sales database, Employee database, etc…

 Template: A template can be defined as the file prepared in a particular format for maintaining our data or inputting the data.
 It helps the user to understand what data fields need to input in the database.

 We covered what a database is and what is template now; we will see how to create a Database template in Excel.
 Let’s look at a few illustrations to create a database template in excel.

 Illustration #1 – Customer Database

 Consider we are preparing our customer database.
-For customer database, we need information like customer name, phone number, address, customer type, payment terms of the customer and contact person, etc. First, create a template format in which way we want to maintain our customer data.
-Below is the screenshot for example.
+For the customer database, we need information like customer name, phone number, address, customer type, payment terms of the customer and contact person, etc. First, create a template format in which way we want to maintain our customer data.
+Below is the screenshot, for example.

-If you felt all the required columns are added then start inputting the data of your customers under each column of the heading.
-Find the below screenshot for reference, I entered a few records for your reference.
+If you felt all the required columns are added, then start inputting the data of your customers under each column of the heading.
+Find the below screenshot for reference; I entered a few records for your reference.

 Try not to leave any blanks in the cells.
-You can format the cells in your required format like if you want to show any of your data cells in Bold then apply the Bold format to the cells.
+You can format the cells in your required format, like if you want to show any of your data cells in Bold, then apply the Bold format to the cells.

 If there is a date available in your data, apply the required format for your date.
-After applying all the formats save the table.
+After applying all the formats, save the table.
 Now it’s time to convert the data into the database table.
 Select the entire data and click on the insert button on the top left corner.